hazelcast/hazelcast-reference-manual/src/Serialization/CustomSerialization.md

 ***RELATED INFORMATION***

-*Please refer to the [Serialization Configuration section](#serialization-configuration) for a full description of Hazelcast Serialization configuration.*
+*Please refer to the [Serialization Configuration Wrap-Up section](#serialization-configuration-wrap-up) for a full description of Hazelcast Serialization configuration.*